 Breastfeeding Provides an Irreplaceable Bond Between the Mom and the Baby

-The wondrous thing about breastfeeding is that it creates an unmatched bond between the mother and the child.
+The wondrous thing about the breastfeeding relationship is that it creates an unmatched bond between mom and baby.
 And we’re not only being rhetorical here.

 As a result, the baby will get the exact nutrients that his body can rely on to grow.
 Even better, it was found that the breast milk composition keeps changing as the baby ages to suit every stage of his growth.